google/highwayhash/README.md

 ## Versioning and stability

-SipHash and HighwayHash 1.0 are 'fingerprint functions' whose input -> hash mapping will not change.
+SipHash and HighwayHash64 are 'fingerprint functions' whose input -> hash mapping will not change.
 This is important for applications that write hashes to persistent storage.

-HighwayHash has not yet reached 1.0 and may still change in the near future.
-We will announce when it is frozen.
+Now that 17 months have elapsed since its initial release, we consider HighwayHash64 (and the C++ variant that returns HHResult64) frozen.
+Note that the 128 and 256 bit versions may still change pending external review.

 ## Speed measurements